Nepal and Bhutan Tour

 Key Sightseeing

-The primary sightseeing takes place in both Nepal and Bhutan Short Tour.
+The primary sightseeing takes place on both the Nepal and Bhutan Short Tours.
 You will see the exquisite durbars and UNESCO World Heritage Sites in Kathmandu, including Pashupatinath, Boudhanath, and Swaymbhunath.
 Thamel, Kathmandu Durbar Square, and Patan Durban Square will also be iconic sights to explore.
 Furthermore, the first and most crucial sight on a Bhutan tour will be Paro Bhutan.
-A fantastic addition to that will be to tour the monasteries around the highland of Bhutan.
+A fantastic addition to that will be to tour the monasteries around the highlands of Bhutan.
 Furthermore, you will return to Paro after exploring Dzong in Punakha and trekking to Taktsang Lakhang.
 It would also be exceptional to visit the historical museum and witness the indigenous handicrafts of Bhutan.

 This is the day you will arrive in Kathmandu.
 After meeting our personnel at the airport, a private vehicle will be there for you to transport you from the airport to the hotel.
 After short rest at the hotel, we will discuss Nepal and Bhutan Short Tour.